JHU-PL-Lab/www-fpse/lecture/specification-test.md

 * The high-level goal is to have software that is "correct"
 * There are many levels of interpretation for "correct"
    - Informal spec.: we had some vague idea of what the code should do, wrote it, iteratively addressed feedback of users until bug reports shrunk to very low levels.
-   - Semi-formal spec.: Sat down with stakeholders, wrote out a specification document in English with a few pictures/formulas, added some tests to code which affirmed aspects of this spec.
+   - Semi-formal spec.: Sat down with stakeholders, wrote out a specification document in English with a few pictures/formulas, added many tests to code which affirmed all aspects of this spec.
    - Rigorous spec.: Have an unambiguous mathematical notion of what correct behavior should be, write it out as the formal specification, make sure code meets it.
-* In practice all of these modes can be fruitful depending on the project and how mission-critical it is.
+* The best mode from the above depends on the project: how complex are the algorithms/architecture, and how mission-critical is it?
+   - Need to go further down the above list as complexity/mission-critical aspects increase

 ### Forms of specification
 Specifications can range from informal to completely rigorous and unambiguous